 A high school diploma is not enough

 Today, 93 percent of our high school students are accepted to four-year colleges and our college students graduate at a rate that is 2.5 times the national average of their low-income* students.
 In the 2014-2015 academic year, we served over 2,400 students across eight communities.
-We have six sites in California – East Palo Alto, Oakland, San Francisco, Sacramento, the Los Angeles communities of Boyle Heights and Watts – a site in the city of New Orleans, and Aurora, CO.
-This fall, we will increase enrollment at our existing sites and launch our eighth site in the Los Angeles community of Watts.
+We have six sites in California – East Palo Alto, Oakland, San Francisco, Sacramento, the Los Angeles communities of Boyle Heights and Watts – a site in the city of New Orleans, and one in Aurora, Colorado.
+In the summer of 2016, we will open our ninth site in Denver.